 The Capstone Experience is the culmination of students’ academic work and includes professional development, an internship and public presentations to share their research.

 The Capstone is usually centered around an internship with a community site partner.
-Potential Capstone sites range from local non-profits and government agencies to faculty research projects and private sector initiatives and the Capstone instructor organizes a Meet and Greet with site partners who have pre-selected projects for students to work on.
+Potential Capstone sites range from local non-profits and government agencies to faculty research projects and private sector initiatives and the Capstone instructor organizes a Meet and Greet small career fair with site partners who have pre-selected projects for students to work on.

 Capstone projects can be done individually, or with a team of students depending on the needs of the site partner.
-With the mentorship of your faculty adviser and site supervisor, you will gain valuable hands-on experience, explore career possibilities and build professional communication skills.
+With the mentorship of your faculty adviser and site supervisor, you will gain hands-on experience, explore career possibilities and build professional communication skills.
 The end result is a Capstone Experience that is academically rigorous, extremely practical and personally meaningful.

 Capstone Experience (10 credits)